Emmalamlfz/Coffee-Shop-Sales-Report/README.md

    - Utilize a heat map visualize sales patterns by days and hours.
    - Implement tooltios to display detailed metrics (Sales,Orders,Quantity) when hovering over a specific day-hour

+## Data Analysis
+Here are some interesting features in PowerBI to work with:
+1. **Tooltip**: Tooltips provide additional information when users hover over data points, offering more context or insights.
+You can create detailed tooltips that display additional visuals or text.
+2. **Conditional Formatting**: Apply conditional formatting to your visuals to dynamically change their appearance based on data values.
+This helps in highlighting trends, performance metrics, or outliers effectively.
+3. **Data Model**: A well-structured data model improves performance and allows for more complex analyses.

 ## Conclusions and Recommendations
 Based on the sales data analysis, the following conclusions and recommendations are made: